graciellehigino/ms_range_interactions/manuscript.md

 We calculated the geographical overlap, i.e. the extent to which interacting predator and prey species cooccurred across their ranges, as
 <!---, by using a method presented by Ruggiero, Lawton, and Blackburn [-@Ruggiero1998GeoRan]--->
-$a/(a + c)$, where $a$ is the number of pixels where the focal species occurs without the other species and $c$ is the number of pixels where both species cooccur.
+$a/(a + c)$, where $a$ is the number of pixels where predator and prey cooccur and $c$ is the number of pixels where only the focal species occur.
 This index of geographical overlap can be calculated with prey or predators as the focal species.
-Values vary between 0 and 1, with values closer to 0 indicating that there is a large overlap in the ranges of the two species and values closer to 1 indicating low cooccurrence across their ranges.
+Values vary between 0 and 1, with values closer to 1 indicating that there is a large overlap in the ranges of the two species and values closer to 0 indicating low cooccurrence across their ranges.
 For each predator species we calculated its generality to understand whether the level of trophic specialization (i.e., number of prey items per predator) affects the extent to which the ranges of the species were